SummaryRead the full fact sheet

 - Dental phobia is less common and your dentist might need to work with your doctor and other health professionals to manage it.

 - If anxiety prevents you from going to the dentist, there are things that can help you cope.
 Talk to your dentist about which options are right for you.
 You may need to speak to a psychologist or counsellor to help you deal with your anxiety.

 Things like needles, drills or the dental setting in general can trigger dental anxiety.

-When dental anxiety is severe and results in irrational fear and complete avoidance of going to the dentist, it can be classified as a dental phobia.
+When dental anxiety is severe and causes irrational fear and avoiding going to the dentist, it can be classified as a dental phobia.

 Signs and symptoms of dental anxiety

 - and possible

 - withdrawal, or using humour or aggression to mask anxiety.

 Some anxious people will routinely miss dental appointments and may find it difficult to undergo dental treatment regardless of whether it is simple or complex.